tymyrddin/purple/source/docs/ai-security/action.md

 triggers the action and the human review that might catch a mistake.
 In well-designed pipelines, that distance is short and the reversal path is clear.
 In practice, it is often not.

-## Why action chains are hard to trace back
+## Action chains are hard to trace back

 The action log shows what happened.
 What it often does not show clearly is why: which AI classification, on what input, produced the score that crossed the threshold that triggered the action.